lucky-wolf/DW2-XL/README.md

   - Ackdarian racial tech that holds 50% more strike craft than standard bays
 - Integrated "Archivist Government" by @Rah
   - A Zenox only archivist focused government
-- Added early Ion Field Projector [Ftr]
+- Added early Ion Field Projector [F/B]
   - Improved tech progression of ion weapons slightly
   - Gives Teekans a base weapon for their Attack Shuttles
 - Fully removed all vector engine techs from the game